- Self-invested personal pensions (SIPPs) and Individual savings accounts (ISAs) are tax-efficient accounts or ‘wrappers’ for holding your investments

 You can choose a cash Lifetime ISA or an investment Lifetime ISA, which can hold shares, funds, bonds and exchange traded funds.

-Once it’s open, you can keep paying into your Lifetime ISA until age 50.
+Once it’s open, you can keep paying into your AJ Bell Lifetime ISA until age 50.
 You can withdraw your money without penalty when you turn 60, or if you’re using it towards a first home or are terminally ill.
 Otherwise, you’ll have to pay a withdrawal charge of 25% of the amount you withdraw, which means you could get back less than you put in.

-Anything else I need to know about SIPPs?
+Everything you need to know about SIPPs

 With a SIPP, you’re in control of how much you pay into your pension and what you choose to invest in.

 Money you personally pay into a SIPP will receive 20% tax relief.
-That means if you pay in £8,000, the Government automatically adds £2,000 – which you can also invest.
+That means if you pay in £8,000, the government automatically adds £2,000 – which you can also invest.

 SIPP or ISA for retirement?

 If you’re thinking of using a SIPP or ISA for retirement, it’s important to consider how and when you can access your funds.
 You can’t access money in a SIPP until you’re 55 (rising to age 57 from 6 April 2028), which removes the temptation of dipping into your retirement fund in your younger years.
-Similarly, a Lifetime ISA imposes a government penalty on withdrawals before age 60, unless you’re using the money to buy a first house, or have a terminal illness.
+A Lifetime ISA imposes a 25% government penalty on withdrawals before age 60, unless you’re using the money to buy a first house, or have a terminal illness.

 When you’re old enough to access your SIPP, you can take up to 25% of its value as a tax-free lump sum.
 Anything you take on top of this is taxed at your current income tax rate.